adrytech/adrytech/README.md

   - Table Tennis: I play this sport competitively 🏓
   - Music: I study music since six years and I play Piano 🎹 and Tenor Sax 🎷
   - Informatics: In fact I have opened an inherent YouTube channel 🔻

-- 📘 For other Info: [linktre.e] --> My Landing Pagw
+- 📘 For other Info: [linktre.e] --> My Landing Page

 <br />